mathjax/MathJax-docs/web/components/misc.rst

 browser DOM that can be used to parse HTML pages outside of a browser.
 This can be used in Node applications that don't have access to a browser DOM, or in webworkers that can't access the document DOM.

+See the :ref:`node-DOM-adaptor` section for more information about DOM adaptors in MathJax.

 -----